muttleyxd/arma3-unix-launcher/README.md

 ## Installing
 ### From package

-For now, all pre-compiled binaries are set for Arma 3.
-To use this launcher with DayZ stand-alone instead, see [Build Process for DayZ)](#build-process-for-dayz) for (easy) instructions to compile from source.

-For Debian based distributions (Debian, Ubuntu), Arch based distributions (Arch, Manjaro) and Mac OS X there are packages available in [releases tab!](https://github.com/muttleyxd/arma3-unix-launcher/releases)
+For Debian based distributions (Debian, Ubuntu), Arch based distributions (Arch, Manjaro), and MacOS there are packages available in [releases tab!](https://github.com/muttleyxd/arma3-unix-launcher/releases)

-For Arch based distributions there's an AUR package available - it's called `arma3-unix-launcher-bin`
+For Arch based distributions there's an AUR package available (for Arma 3).
+It iss called `arma3-unix-launcher-bin`.

     yay -S arma3-unix-launcher-bin